Why Was Andrew Jackson Known as the Common Man?

 Born in South Carolina to impoverished parents on March 15, 1767, Jackson began life quite differently compared to the previous six presidents.
 At 13, Jackson joined the Continental Army as a courier during the Revolutionary War.
 (Jackson was also the last president to have served during the Revolutionary War).
 Losing his father before his birth, the war then obliterated Jackson's family.
 Losing his two brothers and mother during the war fostered an intense hatred for the British that Jackson maintained his whole life.

-During the War of 1812 Jackson, garnered his nickname “Old Hickory,” due to his strict command of his troops and abilities shown on the battlefield.
-The Battle of New Orleans on January 5, 1815 concluded with a major victory for Jackson.
+During the War of 1812, Jackson garnered his nickname “Old Hickory,” due to his strict command of his troops and abilities shown on the battlefield.
+The Battle of New Orleans on January 5, 1815, concluded with a major victory for Jackson.
 This victory forever made Jackson a national hero and gave him a place in the hearts of all American citizens.
 Jackson’s national identity and immense popularity enabled him to run for president in the 1828 election.

 The Rise of the Common Man coincided with Jackson's election because Jackson served as the ideal common man.
 Common origins no longer detracted from a candidate.
 Nor did a candidate have to attend Harvard or William and Mary.
 Jackson became the living embodiment of the changes and improvements going on throughout the United States.
 As well as the symbol of aspirations and expectations that Americans had of themselves.
-Jackson’s life was overshadowed with obstacles: orphaned at 14, bankruptcy, many brushes with death in his military career, and a marriage tainted with gossip of bigamy, but despite his lowly beginnings Jackson prospered in the western state of Tennessee and became the most powerful man in the country.
+Jackson’s life was overshadowed with obstacles: orphaned at 14, bankruptcy, many brushes with death in his military career, and a marriage tainted with gossip of bigamy, but despite his lowly beginnings, Jackson prospered in the western state of Tennessee and became the most powerful man in the country.

 The Jacksonian Era influenced the notion of the equality of opportunities for all white men.
-Voters believed that, “the people” had finally assumed control of their government in Jackson’s administration.
+Voters believed that “the people” had finally assumed control of their government in Jackson’s administration.
 Thousands of people came to Washington D.C. for Jackson’s inauguration.
 A crowd this size was an unprecedented event.
 Jackson as the leader of the Democratic-Republican Party represented the people and the epitome as a common man.
-In theory the age of the common man sounds ideal but the Jacksonian Era actually changed the goal of the founding fathers to put more power into the presidency rather than in congress.
+In theory, the age of the common man sounds ideal, but the Jacksonian Era actually changed the goal of the founding fathers to put more power into the presidency rather than in congress.

-It is important to reflect upon that Jackson's actions forever changed the presidency.
+It is important to reflect that Jackson's actions forever changed the presidency.
 He marketed himself as a 'common man' and also made the office of president the most powerful office in the three branches of government.
 Whatever the reader chooses to believe about Jackson being a common or not-so-common man, there is an acknowledged truth that Jackson's election signaled a change in America.
-A man outside the confines of the upper echelons of society became president, however he did earn the position based on merit.
-This is a lesson that I wished more voters reflected upon.
+A man outside the confines of the upper echelons of society became president, however, he did earn the position based on merit.
+This is a lesson that I wish more voters reflected upon.